fluentrobotics/Multi-human_Skeleton_RGBD/README.md

 # 3D Multi-human Skeleton with RGB-D

-This repository aims to develop an `Efficient 3D multi-human pose estimation`.
+This repository aims to develop an Efficient 3D Multi-human Pose Estimation.
 Inference efficiency is about 20 Hz with Nvidia A2000.
 We starts from the RGB-D ROS image/compressed image to the 3D keypoint representation in the camera coordinate.

 Feel free to choose any filter you want to compare the their performace.